-In simple words, SSID or Service Set Identifier indicates the name of your Wi-Fi router or network.
+In simple words, the SSID or Service Set Identifier indicates the name of your Wi-Fi router or network.
 For example, if you have set “TheWindowsClub” as your Wi-Fi router name, you will see the same name while searching for nearby connections on your computer or mobile.
 SSID is nothing but the name that is broadcast in order to make your router visible.

 What will happen if you disable SSID broadcasting or hide SSID

 Your Wi-Fi router name will not be visible to others – even when they are sitting in front of the router.
-The problem is that you have to activate SSID broadcasting to connect your mobile or some other device that are not currently connected.
-However, if your PC has a direct connection from Wi-Fi router via Ethernet port, you do not have to enable it while connecting your computer.
+The problem is that you have to activate SSID broadcasting to connect your mobile or some other device that is not currently connected.
+However, if your PC has a direct connection from the Wi-Fi router via Ethernet port, you do not have to enable it while connecting your computer.

 How to disable SSID broadcast

 Most of the modern Wi-Fi routers have this option.
-Having said that, if you cannot find such an option in your router, make sure you are using the latest version of firmware.
-Also, the following guide is tested on TP-Link Wi-Fi router – but the same feature is available for almost all manufacturers.
+Having said that, if you cannot find such an option in your router, make sure you are using the latest version of the firmware.
+Also, the following guide is tested on the TP-Link Wi-Fi router – but the same feature is available for almost all manufacturers.

 Connect your computer or mobile to your Wi-Fi router and open up the control panel of the router.
 You have to enter an IP address such as 192.168.0.1 (NetGear, TP-Link, etc.).
 For your information, different manufacturers have different IP addresses.